 Blog-Reference and Blog-Reference on Sep 22 adapted to context

-There is political economics and theoretical economics.
+There are political economics and theoretical economics.
 The founding fathers were straightforward people and called themselves political economists, that is, they left no doubt that their main business was agenda pushing.
 Economists never got out of political economics.
-In other words, theoretical economics (= science) ultimately could not emancipate itself from political economics (= agenda pushing).
+In other words, theoretical economics (= science) ultimately could not emancipate itself from political economics (= agenda-pushing).
 This is how economics became one of the most embarrassing failures in the history of scientific thought.

-Keynes’s original blunder kicked off a chain reaction of errors/mistakes.
+Keynes’ original blunder kicked off a chain reaction of errors/mistakes.
 As a result, all I=S/IS-LM models are worthless.
 Most importantly, Keynes’s profit conundrum remained unsolved.
-Until this day neither Walrasians, nor Keynesians, nor Marxians, nor Austrians got profit right.
-As the Palgrave puts it: “A satisfactory theory of profits is still elusive” (Desai).
-Because economist have NO IDEA of the pivotal concept of their subject matter they cannot explain how the actual economy works which means that their policy guidance has NO sound scientific foundation.
+To this day neither Walrasians, nor Keynesians, nor Marxians, nor Austrians got profit right.
+As the Palgrave Dictionary puts it: “A satisfactory theory of profits is still elusive” (Desai).
+Because economists have NO IDEA of the pivotal concept of their subject matter they cannot explain how the actual economy works which means that their policy guidance has NO sound scientific foundation.

-This is the current state of economics: Walrasian microfoundations are false since 140 years and the Keynesian macrofoundations are false since 80 years.
+This is the current state of economics: Walrasian microfoundations are false for 150+ years and the Keynesian macrofoundations are false for 80+ years.
 As a consequence, all models that contain maximization-and-equilibrium or I=S/IS-LM are a priori false and together this is roughly 90 percent of the content of peer-reviewed economic quality journals and 100 percent of textbooks.
 Robert Lucas has been a major participant in this scientific disaster.
-To expect good advice for the future of macro from an economist who has proven his scientific incompetence over the last three decades is beyond ridiculous.
+To expect good advice for the future of macroeconomics from an economist who has proven his scientific incompetence over the last three decades is beyond ridiculous.

-To get out of failed economics requires a paradigm shift from Walrasian microfoundations and Keynes’s flawed macrofoundations to entirely new macrofoundations.
-In methodological terms: to build a better macroeconomics requires the replacement of the false axioms of Lucas et al. by true axioms and the dishonorable discharge of the DSGE crowd from science.
+To get out of failed economics requires a Paradigm Shift from Walrasian microfoundations and Keynes’ flawed macrofoundations to entirely new macrofoundations.
+In methodological terms: to build better macroeconomics requires the replacement of the false axioms of Lucas et al. with true axioms and the dishonorable discharge of the DSGE crowd from science.

 You say: “I understand the potential importance of profit as a driver of investment (i.e. it is important from the point of view of motivation and micro-foundations), but I don’t see the relevance to macro flow analysis.”